Cant find an answer to your question? Try viewing all our FAQ's..View All FAQ's

 Part-Time Higher Education students can apply for assistance in the form of a

-- Deposit of £100 payable by the Student
+- Deposit of 25% of the course fee

 If approved for funding the award letter must be submitted to Customer Services as soon as it is received.
 If the Award letter is not submitted to Customer Services prior to the first direct debit instalment date the College will proceed with the direct debit.